michaelmworthington/nexus-rundeck-plugin/README.md

 {"name":"1.0-SNAPSHOT (2015-01-14T17:18:39)","value":"1.0-SNAPSHOT"}]
 ```

-On Rundeck (same I use a docker):
+On Rundeck (same I use a docker)
 1. Edit your job
 2. In the "Options" part click on "Add an option" like below:
 Images intégrées 4

-3 - Edit your option like below (Change in red): In the remote URL you put your URL we test before
+3. Edit your option like below (Change in red): In the remote URL you put your URL we test before
 Images intégrées 5

-4 - Save your job and know you have this, you can select your version you want to deploy:
+4. Save your job and know you have this, you can select your version you want to deploy:
 Images intégrées 6